tytydraco/yessleep/out/My_dad_ate_my_mom_and_now_hes_on_the_run.md

 My heart raced painfully in my chest, and my breathing was irregular.
 I think I may have been having a panic attack.

-“Maybe we can practice with the bat”
+“Maybe we can practice with the bat.”

 SMASH!